-NB-IoT: pros and cons
+NB-IoT: Pros and Cons

-Ideal for battery powered devicesIf your IoT solution heavily relies on battery power, you might want to go for NB-IoT.
-Typical use cases are asset tracking devices or devices that are being installed in plac-es where you need a reliable signal penetration, e.g. smart meter solutions that are usually installed deep within buildings.
+Ideal for battery-powered devices If your IoT solution heavily relies on battery power, you might want to go for NB-IoT.
+Typical use cases are asset tracking devices or devices that are being installed in places where you need reliable signal penetration, e.g. smart meter solutions that are usually installed deep within buildings.

-Cost efficientModules for NB-IoT connectivity are cheap and are often offered for as low as 10 euros already equipped with various sensors.
+Cost efficient Modules for NB-IoT connectivity are cheap and are often offered for as low as 10 euros already equipped with various sensors.
 It is very likely that the price will go down even further in the future.

-High network capacityWith NB-IoT it is possible to connect a huge amount of device just via one network cell tower.
-More than 100k are not a problem.
-That makes NB-IoT ideal for the use in areas with already a high network usage.
+High network capacity With NB-IoT it is possible to connect a huge amount of devices just via one network cell tower.
+More than 100k is not a problem.
+That makes NB-IoT ideal for use in areas with already high network usage.

-No seamless cell handover with NB-IoTFor whatever application you plan to use NB-IoT keep in mind, that it does not support seamless handover when switching to another cell network tower.
-So, the ideal use case for NB-IoT devices would be a stationary.
+No seamless cell handover with NB-IoT For whatever application you plan to use NB-IoT keep in mind, that it does not support seamless handover when switching to another cell network tower.
+So, the ideal use case for NB-IoT devices would be stationary.
 However, it is possible to use NB-IoT also on moving objects, only that after each cell switch, the connection must be re-established.
 That will of course influence the battery lifetime.

-Since backwards compatibility to 2G and 3G is given, a 4G module comes in handy for optimal network coverage.
+Since backward compatibility to 2G and 3G is given, a 4G module comes in handy for optimal network coverage.
 Even though it has a reduced battery lifetime compared to NB-IoT this high-speed network is also suitable to be used for low-power applications.
 You might not reach 5 or even 10 years of battery lifetime as with NB-IoT but should be able to be good for up to 3 years.
 And if your device is being placed in a region where no 4G is available, the chances are high, that 3G or even 2G are still covered.